 For some teenagers, pregnancy and childbirth are planned and desired, but for the most part they are not.
 Teenage pregnancies are more likely to occur in poor, uneducated and rural communities.
 In some countries, getting pregnant out of wedlock is not uncommon.
 Conversely, some girls may face social pressure to marry and, once married, have children.
 More than 30% of girls in low- and middle-income countries married before the age of 18; about 14% before they were 15 years old.

-Some girls do not know how to avoid getting pregnant: sex education is less common in many countries.
+Some girls do not know how to avoid getting pregnant: education is less common in many countries.
 They may feel too stunted or embarrassed to seek contraceptive services; contraception may be too expensive or not widely available or legal.
-Even when contraceptives are widely available, sexually active teens tend not to use them more than adults.
-Girls may not be able to resist unwanted sex or refuse sex by force, which tends to be unprotected.
+Even when contraceptives are widely available, active teens tend not to use them more than adults.
+Girls may not be able to resist unwanted or refuse by force, which tends to be unprotected.

 Complications of pregnancy and childbirth are the second leading cause of death between 15 and 19 years globally.
 However, there has been a significant decline in the number of deaths in all regions since 2000, especially in Southeast Asia where the death toll dropped from 21 to 9 per 100,000 girls.
 About 3 million unsafe abortions among girls aged 15 to 19 years occur each year, contributing to maternal deaths and ongoing health problems.